 Toffee Apple Pound Cake

-- In a medium bowl, toss 1 cup apples (any remaining diced apples will be garnish) with 1 tablespoons flour until evenly coated.
+- Prepare apples: In a medium bowl, toss the chopped apples with 1 tablespoon flour until evenly coated.
 Set aside.
 Remove ¼ cup toffee bits from package.
 Set aside for garnish.

-- In a small bowl, whisk together cinnamon, cloves, and nutmeg.
-Remove 1 teaspoon (this will be added to caramel sauce) and add the rest to a large bowl.
-To this same bowl, add flour, baking powder, and salt.
+- Mix Dry ingredients: In a large bowl, whisk together the cinnamon, cloves, and nutmeg.
+Remove 1 teaspoon to be used later in the caramel sauce.
+To the rest of the spices in the large bowl, whisk in the baking powder, baking soda, and salt.
 Stir to evenly combine.

-- Gradually add flour mixture to butter mixture in thirds, alternately with buttermilk in between each third.
-Beat until just combined.
-Stir in toffee bits in package and flour coated apples just until combined then spoon batter into prepared pan.
+- Reduce speed to low and gradually add the flour mixture in thirds, alternately with buttermilk in between each third.
+Beat just until combined with a few flour streaks remaining, don't overmix.
+Stir in toffee bits in package and apples just until combined, then spoon batter into prepared pan.

-- Bake at 325 degrees F for 70 – 85 minutes or until a wood pick inserted near the center of cake comes out clean, You may need to cover the top of the cake with foil near the end of cooking time to prevent excess browning.
+- Bake: Bake at 325 degrees F for 55 – 65 minutes or until a wood pick inserted near the center of cake comes out clean, You may need to cover the top of the cake with foil near the end of cooking time to prevent excess browning.
 Let cake cool in pan for 10 minutes.
 Remove from pan, and let cool completely on a wire rack.

-- Prepare 1 Recipe Easy Spiced Caramel Sauce according to directions (below).
-You can make in advance and reheat in the microwave/stove or prepare when ready to serve cake.
+- Caramel Sauce: Prepare Caramel Sauce according to directions (below).
+You can make in advance and reheat in the microwave/stove or prepare when ready to serve the cake.

-- Spoon caramel over cake and garnish with remaining diced apples and toffee bits.
+- Serve: Spoon caramel over cake and garnish with remaining toffee bits.

 Easy Spiced Caramel Sauce

 - Add butter, brown sugar, water, and salt to medium saucepan and heat over medium heat, stirring until butter melts.